renesas-rz/rzg_hmi_sdk/docs/docs/wiki/common_qspi-boot-mode.md

-# Boot Linux from microSD card
+# How to Boot from a microSD Card in QSPI Boot Mode

 This page describes how to boot Linux of the HMI SDK from a microSD card in QSPI boot mode.

 Please note that you need to update bootloaders in Flash ROM on the EVK to use the QSPI boot mode.
 In the eSD boot mode, bootloaders stored in the microSD card are used, but bootloaders stored in the ROM are used when you use the QSPI boot mode.
-For information about how to update bootloaders, see [Update firmware (bootloaders) on EVK](./common_update-firmware.md).
+For information about how to update bootloaders, see [How to Update Firmware (Flash Writer and Bootloaders)](./common_update-firmware.md).

 ## 1. Create a bootable microSD card

 Get a microSD card ready.
-For information about requirements for the microSD card, see [1.
-Necessary Equipment](../../getting_started/#1-necessary-equipment).
+For information about requirements for the microSD card, see [Necessary Equipment](hmi_applications/#necessary-equipment).
-And for information about how to create a bootable microSD card, see [Step 4: Prepare HMI SDK SD card image for demo](../../getting_started/#step-4-prepare-hmi-sdk-sd-card-image-for-demo).
+And for information about how to create a bootable microSD card, see [Step 4: Create SD Cards with the Prebuilt Image](../../getting_started/#step-4-create-sd-cards-with-the-prebuilt-image).

 ## 2. Set boot mode to QSPI boot mode